ChristianWinds/Project-2---Simplified-3D-Diffusion-Model/c/README.md

 C compilation instructions: Use the gcc compiler upon diffusion.c.
-C execution instructions: Enter the name of the executable file created from diffusion.c by the gcc compiler.
+C execution instructions: Using the name of the executable file created by the gcc compiler, enter "(executable file name) (positive room size integer)" to run the program with the specified room size and without a partition, or enter "(executable file name) (positive room size integer) partition" to run the program with both the specified room size and a partition.
+The partition's height will be 75% of the room's height, rounded to the nearest integer.